Hangad (album): Pananatili music video

 In December 1991, Hangad released a music video for "Pananatili", featuring a story about a woman writing a letter to her husband, who is working in another province.
 Some scenes were shot at the Manila Central Post Office building.
 Hangad members played part of the cast; members Lissa Fontanilla and Teejay Ortiz played the husband-and-wife pair.
-It was shown on major television stations and still enjoys regular broadcasts on RPN-9 (now known as CNN Philippines) and IBC-13.
+It was shown on major television stations and still enjoys regular broadcasts on RPN-9 (now known as RPTV) and IBC-13.

 For the music video of "Simeon's Canticle", see Pasko Naming Hangad.